-Recognizing the importance of functioning carbon monoxide alarms in protecting child and staff health and safety in an early care and education program, the Pennsylvania Association for the Education of Young Children (PennAEYC), Trying Together, and First Up support House Bill 494, PN 463.
-The Department of Human Services, Office of Child Development and Early Learning recently provided all certified child care providers access to two complimentary carbon monoxide detectors at no cost.
-If child care providers took advantage of this opportunity, there would be no cost to currently certified child care providers.
-Moving forward we will assist providers in utilizing shared buying services to reduce costs of purchasing carbon monoxide alarms.
+Recognizing the importance of functioning carbon monoxide alarms in protecting child and staff health and safety in an early care and education program, the Pennsylvania Association for the Education of Young Children (PennAEYC), Trying Together, and First Up support House Bill 156, PN 1047.
+In 2023, the Department of Human Services, Office of Child Development and Early Learning provided all certified child care providers access to two complimentary carbon monoxide detectors at no cost.
+If child care providers took advantage of this opportunity, those child care providers would not incur additional costs.
+PennAEYC, Trying Together and First Up can assist providers in utilizing shared buying services to reduce costs of purchasing carbon monoxide alarms.
+A technical amendment may be needed to ensure for-profit and non-profit child care centers and family child care homes are required to meet the requirements of the bill by referencing Articles IX and X of the Human Services Code.